ritesh5585/Onyx/server/interview_prep.md

 # Onyx E-Commerce Project: Architecture & Codebase Analysis

-_An Engineer's Thinking Flow & Interview Prep Guide_

-As an engineer analyzing the Onyx e-commerce platform, here is a detailed breakdown of the application architecture, design decisions, and component interactions based on the current state of the codebase.
-This document serves as a comprehensive guide to answering in-depth technical questions about the project.

----

 ## 🧱 Fundamentals & Core Concepts

 _This section breaks down the foundational technologies powering the Onyx platform, explaining not just the "how", but the "why" behind core architectural decisions._